euroargodev/argopy-5years/www/_build/html/_sources/challenges/challenge-profile.rst

         :bdg-info-line:`Context`

-        The global Argo array is made up of thousands of active floats for more than 20 years.
+        The global Argo array is made up of thousands of floats.
 Each float may have its own technology and sensors manufacturer.
-But the international Argo Data Management Team homogeneize and enforce strict file content and format conventions that are collectively decided.
+But the international Argo Data Management Team homogenizes and enforces strict file content and format conventions that are collectively decided.
 The Argo database is an example for many ocean observing systems.

         :bdg-success-line:`Argo`